humansdotai/docs-humans/run-nodes/validators/validating-on-testnet.md

 Every network participant in the network can become a validator by sending a `create-validator` transaction.
 You will be required to specify the following parameters:

-- **`commistion-max-change-rate`**: The maximum daily increase of the validator commission.
+- **`commision-max-change-rate`**: The maximum daily increase of the validator commission.
 This parameter is fixed cannot be changed after the `create-validator` transaction is processed.
 - **`commision-max-rate`**: The maximum commission rate that this validator can charge.
 This parameter is fixed and cannot be changed after the `create-validator` transaction is processed.
 - **`commision-rate`**: The commission rate on block rewards and fees charged to delegators. **Note**: The `commission-rate` value must adhere to the following invariants:
   * Must be between 0 and the validator's `commission-max-rate`